enkidevs/curriculum/sql/dql/basic-selects/select-all.md

 | 2  | Ivysaur   | Grass  | Poison |
 | 3  | Venusaur  | Grass  | Poison |

-To get all of the data from a table, use a `SELECT *` statement.
+If you wanted to return all the data in this table, you would use one of the simplest queries.
+The syntax would look like this:
 ```sql
 SELECT *
 FROM pokemon;
 ```

-The above command gets all of the *columns* and all of the *rows* from the `pokemon` table.
+What the above query does is that it `SELECT`s all (represented by the `*` symbol) the columns `FROM` the table named `pokemon`.
+The returned table will contain all of the *columns* and all of the *rows* from the table.

 ---